 Hospitals are responsible for over 10% of energy consumption in the commercial sector, despite taking up less than 5% of its area.
 Few would argue that this hefty amount of power is unnecessary since it supports essential equipment like life-support systems, bedside alert systems, and the lights that make it possible for surgeons to do their work.
 It’s easy to imagine the difficulty hospitals would have without power.
 Even the loss of basic tools, like telephone systems or electronic records systems, can create risk as they interrupt operations and limit communication capabilities.

 The severity of a hospital power outage has brought us a range of regulations, primarily from the National Fire Protection Association (NFPA).
-The Joint Commission, a healthcare accreditation organization, builds off of these standards and requires hospitals to undergo specific testing and maintenance requirements to achieve regular accreditation.
+The Joint Commission (TJC), a healthcare accreditation organization, builds off of these standards and requires hospitals to undergo specific testing and maintenance requirements to achieve regular accreditation.

 Although the NFPA standards are widely accepted, the NFPA does not enforce them.
 This is done by the authority having jurisdiction (AHJ), which varies by locality.
-It is often the fire marshall, but other potential authorities include labor departments or health departments.
+While this duty often falls to the fire marshal, other potential authorities include labor departments or health departments.

 Hospitals fall under one of the following standards and must abide by its associated regulations: